-Too bad what actually transpires is more like a stampede-and the customer is the one left trampled to death.
+Too bad what actually transpires is more like a stampede.

 Notwithstanding LendingTree's almost two decades of advertisements and an A+ rating with the Better Business Bureau (BBB), the company leaves many of its customers on the losing end of their business model.

-Lead selling.
-Bad customer experiences.
-Unchecked scams.
 One online complaint after another hits on these themes with alarming frequency.
-Meanwhile, LendingTree seems to make only lukewarm efforts to rectify these issues, probably because these problems are directly tied to the company's revenue stream.
+Meanwhile, LendingTree seems to make only lukewarm efforts to rectify these issues.

-Therefore, if you're thinking of using LendingTree to find a loan, you should be wary of the most common problems customers experience with the company.
-Here are the seven most common complaints (and reasons you might want to avoid LendingTree):
+If you're thinking of using LendingTree to find a loan, you should compare the company against top-rated lending options and be wary of the most common issues customers experience with LendingTree.
+Here are the seven most common complaints:

-In its own mission statement, LendingTree makes this noble promise:
+In its own mission statement, LendingTree makes this promise:

 "We serve as an ally to consumers who are looking to comparison-shop and make informed purchase decisions for loans and other important transactions.
 We do so by providing consumers with a broad array of information and tools free of charge, conveniently located on our various websites."

-It's amazing-and a little sickening-that so much of LendingTree's marketing emphasizes the ability to compare offers from lenders when the actual customer experience falls so short in the comparison department.
+It's surprising that so much of LendingTree's marketing emphasizes the ability to compare offers from lenders when the actual customer experience falls short in the comparison department.

-One disgruntled customer, in their complaint filed with the BBB, gives a glimpse into the reality of LendingTree's comparison features:
+One disgruntled customer, in their complaint filed online, gives a glimpse into the reality of LendingTree's comparison features:

 "The commercial leads you to believe (using images of a person typing on a computer and seeing graphs with various rates) that you will get a side-by-side comparison of rates from different lenders.
 This is not what happens.
 Instead, they are sharing your personal information with hundreds of third parties resulting in day and night non-stop phone calls."

-To be fair, Lending Tree does provide places on their websites where different loan options are placed side by side, including interest rates, such as their Loan Explorer page.
-As might be expected, these interest rates are usually unbelievably low-low enough to persuade any customer to give their personal information to LendingTree.
+To be fair, Lending Tree does provide places on its websites where different loan options are placed side by side, including interest rates, such as the Loan Explorer page.
+As might be expected, these interest rates are typically unbelievably low—low enough to persuade many customers to give their personal information to LendingTree.

 Unfortunately, numerous complaints make it clear that the actual interest rates that lenders offer to customers rival those of the worst credit cards, many of them up in the 30-percent range.
 (More about this below...)

-And the whole thing about customers being able to see all those offers side by side?
+And the claim about customers being able to see all those offers side by side?
 When the offers do come, they're not neatly organized on a well-designed web page.
-Instead, inboxes fill with waves of messages from various lenders.
-Phones ring off the hook.
+Instead, inboxes fill with waves of messages from various lenders and phones ring off the hook.
 Offers come in one phone call or email at a time.
-Unless you have your own spreadsheet handy, it gets really hard to keep track and compare each offer that comes in.
+Unless you have your own spreadsheet handy, it gets extremely difficult to keep track and compare each offer that comes in.

-On this topic, the LendingTree FAQ imparts this advice, with a "no-duh" helpfulness that borders on mocking:
+On this topic, the LendingTree FAQ imparts this advice:

 "It's important that you evaluate all of the terms of each offer before you choose the one that's best for you.
 Compare the interest rate, APR, points, loan amount, loan term and other details of the loan offer.
 Please use our online calculators to help you make your decision."

 The LendingTree promise of lenders competing for customers is really about delivering lower interest rates than customers could get by just walking into their local bank.
-The banner currently splashed across their home page even promises, "5/1 ARM Rates as low as 2.63% (2.97% APR)."
+The banner currently splashed across their homepage promises, "5/1 ARM Rates as low as 2.63% (2.97% APR)."

 Sadly, it seems LendingTree does little to make sure the lenders in their network actually deliver on this promise.
 Even customers with the best credit history are served offers with interest rates far above those advertised on the site.

-"Supposedly, my score is good at 759," said Cyndi of Morristown, Arizona, on ConsumerAffairs.com, "but none of the loans could give me... a good rate.
+"Supposedly, my score is good at 759," said Cyndi of Morristown, Arizona, through a customer review. "but none of the loans could give me... a good rate.
 Not one of the loan offers was below 14% interest."

 The costs of finding loans through LendingTree don't end with higher interest rates.
-Again because of the lack of control LendingTree seems to have over the lenders in their network, they're also unable to make sure that customers get all the facts on the extra fees they will be paying before they assume loans.
+Again, because of the lack of control LendingTree seems to have over the lenders in their network, they're also unable to ensure that customers receive all the facts on the extra fees they will be paying before they assume loans.

-"I did not discover the loan fee, $720, until I received my deposit of the loan into my account," one LendingTree customer complained on the BBB website:
+"I did not discover the loan fee, $720 until I received my deposit of the loan into my account," one LendingTree customer complained in an online review:

 "Immediately I called to inquire about the disclosure of the loan.
 The representative even had trouble guiding me to the location of the costs in the documents.
 She even acknowledged that the information may have moved or the documents may have changed.
 I borrowed $18,000.
 The loan origination cost was $720.
 So my loan was actually $17,280."

-Another customer complaint submitted on CreditKarma.com tells of lenders quoted amounts not matching up with reality.
+Another customer complaint submitted tells of lenders quoted amounts not matching up with reality.